LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ### BT510 Sensor Data

-If a BT510 sensor is discovered, it displays in the Sensor Network list.
+If a BT510 sensor is discovered, it is displayed in the Sensor Network list.

 ![BT510 discovered](images/bt510_discovered.png)
 _BT510 discovered_